 Chia Pudding (much nicer when made from home)

 The options of what to put in your jars are limitless but if you are really stuck for ideas you could check out my book on Thyroid Jar Food.
-Start by making 2 varieties of your favourite items and see how many days it takes to eat them.
+Start by making 2 varieties of your favorite items and see how many days it takes to eat them.
 Eventually, you will get the idea of how many jars you need to make once or twice a week.
 They don’t even need to be pretty.
 You could just make a big mixed salad and then fill up your jars.
 Leftover Turkey and pumpkin salad anyone?

 The pictured jars I actually made for my son’s school Christmas Carol Evening and let me tell you they sold really well!
-For those that didn’t want a sausage sizzle or ham/salad rolls, there were these gluten free salad jars.
+For those that didn’t want a sausage sizzle or ham/salad rolls, there were these gluten-free salad jars.
 We charged $5 ea for them and asked that the jars be returned for future use (we got back 80%).

 So, I would love to hear your ideas for what else could be handy in the snack jars, so that I can add to my own repertoire!